This chart outlines how the canola value chain works together to help build a stronger canola industry.

-ALBERTA CANOLA PRODUCERS COMMISSION (ACPC) represents all canola producers in Alberta.
-The ACPC mission is to increase the long-term success of canola farmers in Alberta through research, extension, consumer engagement, and advocacy for canola farmers.
+ALBERTA CANOLA PRODUCERS COMMISSION represents all canola producers in Alberta.
+Alberta Canola’s mission is to increase the long-term success of canola farmers in Alberta through research, extension, consumer engagement, and advocacy for canola farmers.
 Alberta Canola focuses on research, grower education and extension, market development and policy.
 It is governed by a grower elected Board of Directors representing 12 regions within Alberta.
-ACPC generates its operating funds through a canola grower check-off.
+Alberta Canola generates its operating funds through a canola grower check-off.
 It is a core funder of the CCC and a member of the CCGA.
 Website: www.albertacanola.com